How to Sell and Buy a House at the Same Time

 Conventional mortgage loans are home loans from private lenders, like banks or credit unions, that are not backed by government agencies.
 This means they tend to have stricter lending requirements — though these requirements can vary by lender.

 Jumbo loans, also called “nonconforming loans,” are mortgages that exceed the conforming loan limits.
-In 2022, the conforming loan limit in most areas in the U.S. is $647,200.
+In 2025, the conforming loan limit in most U.S. areas is $806,500.
 Buyers seek jumbo loans when they want to purchase higher-priced homes, such as luxury properties.

 These loans carry a greater default risk, so the interest rates are typically higher than those of conforming loans.
 The loan requirements in general are stricter.

-FHA loans are backed by the federal government through the Federal Housing Administration (FHA) and are offered by FHA-approved lenders.
+FHA loans are backed by the Federal Housing Administration (FHA) and offered by FHA-approved lenders.
 These loans are popular with first-time homebuyers because they tend to have lower down payment and credit score requirements.

-USDA loans are backed by the federal government through the U.S. Department of Agriculture (USDA).
-USDA loans are used for purchasing or refinancing a house in rural areas.
+USDA loans are backed by the U.S. Department of Agriculture (USDA).
+USDA loans are used to purchase or refinance a home in rural areas.
 This program was created to encourage homeownership for low- to moderate-income earners.

 VA loans are mortgage loans available to active-duty military personnel, veteran military service members and surviving spouses.
 These loans are insured by the U.S. Department of Veterans Affairs.
 To apply, you’ll need to show a VA Certificate of Eligibility.

 There are other factors that affect mortgage loan qualification, like proof of employment and assets.
 Lenders will ask for documentation that shows you’re currently employed and that you earn a certain income.
-They may request pay stubs, tax returns from the most recent two years and W-2s.
 Lenders may also call your employer to verify your salary, while self-employed individuals must provide tax returns.

-If you’re applying for a mortgage with a spouse, they’ll need to provide the same documentation.
+If you’re applying for a mortgage with a spouse or partner, they’ll need to provide the same documentation.

 Should you buy or sell first?
 What’s a contingent offer?
 Get these answers and more in our guide to buying and selling at the same time.